All Episodes

 The general thesis of Chomsky's book, largely co-written by Edward Herman, is that the media engages in self-censoring of ideas that are opposed to the interests of the elite corporations in such a way that encourages acceptance of the policies being put in place by the government, which support those interests, often to the detriment of what's in the interest of normal people.

-It's more complicated than what even what I'm presenting, but that's a large part of what Chomsky and Herman called the propaganda model.
+It's more complicated than even what I'm presenting, but that's a large part of what Chomsky and Herman called the propaganda model.

 It doesn't rely on coercion to operate.